Madoka Chinen , Ph.D., Postdoctoral Fellow

 Parul Nisha , Ph.D., Postdoctoral Fellow (alum)

 A graduate of Carnegie Mellon University, Parul studied molecular mechanisms of heterochromatic gene silencing in Dr. Amy Csink's laboratory.
 She studied the differential effects of RNA silencing on various chromatin insulators.
 Parul is currently a postdoctoral fellow in the laboratory of Dr. Yatin Vyas at the Children's Hospital of Pittsburgh.

 Matt obtained both a B.A. in Biology and M.S. in Cellular and Molecular Biology from Johns Hopkins University.
 He studied the effects of insulators on the chromatin landscape using a variety of molecular techniques.
 He is currently enrolled in an M.D./Ph.D. program at University of Pennsylvania and is performing his thesis work under the supervision of Dr. Mitchell Lazar.

 Patrick graduated from St. John's University with a B.S. in Biology.
 He worked on the development of a visual cell based assay for higher order nuclear organization that will be used to perform a high throughput dsRNA knockdown screen.
-He is currently enrolled in a Ph.D. program at Cornell University under the supervision of Dr. Paul Soloway and is currently a postdoctoral fellow in the laboratory of Dr. Bradley Cairns at the University of Utah.
+Patrick went on to obtain a Ph.D. at Cornell University under the supervision of Dr. Paul Soloway and is currently a postdoctoral fellow in the laboratory of Dr. Bradley Cairns at the University of Utah.